At a Glance – Bang Bao Beach (Klong Goi)

 You can follow the other end from Salak Phet by heading to Wai Chek Beach, but once there, that route too stops abruptly at its own collapsed bridge.
 It is now possible to cross the dried up river bed and keep going till the ever narrowing road runs out and then on foot continue down the path till you hit the dead-end at the rock slope.
 From here, you are just a few tantalising kilometres from the Bang Bao Beach end, but unfortunately, the two do not meet.

-There is new talk of the project getting underway again, with the Army Prime Minister having given the go-ahead in early 2018, promising budgets and permissions.
-The locals, however, perhaps better versed in such matters, are still not holding their breath on construction starting anytime soon.
+In early 2018, the Army Prime Minister gave the go-ahead for funding to complete the project.
+The locals, perhaps better versed in such matters, are still not holding their breath on construction starting anytime and as of mid 2019, nothing has yet happened.

 Behind The Beach – Bang Bao Beach (Klong Goi)